rust-lang/rfcs/text/2093-infer-outlives.md

 types can cause downstream errors: introducing object types can inhibit auto traits like `Send` and `Sync`.
 What these have in common is that they are both entangled with Rust's memory safety checking.
-It is commonly observed that parallelim is anti-encapsulation, in that, to know if two bits of code can be run in parallel, you must know what data they access, but for the strongest encapsulation, you wish to hide that fact.
+It is commonly observed that parallelism is anti-encapsulation, in that, to know if two bits of code can be run in parallel, you must know what data they access, but for the strongest encapsulation, you wish to hide that fact.
 Memory safety has a similar property: to guarantee